arbitbet/doc/channel.rst

         }
     }

-We'll skip migration code here, but keep in mind that it also required.
+We'll skip migration code here, but keep in mind that it's also required.
 I hope that entity fields are self explainable and we can move forward.
 Now the time is to create form type to fill the settings into entity.